About our founder

 Meet DIY Human's founder, Shari Foos

-Shari was formerly a television and radio writer, improv artist and creator/host of community focused salons and events in and around Los Angeles, bringing together artistic and intellectual communities for entertainment and creative dialogue.
-Shari serves on the boards of Coalition for Engaged Education and City Kids Foundation and is a co-founder of IKAR LA.
+Prior to becoming a therapist, Ms. Foos worked as a television and radio writer, improv artist and host, bringing together diverse artists and intellects for entertainment and creative dialogue.
+She serves on the boards of Coalition for Engaged Education and City Kids Foundation.
+She is a co-founder of IKAR LA.

 Shari and DIY Human Cards